 On this date in 1685, the haughty Duke of Monmouth mounted the scaffold at London’s Tower Hill to suffer beheading for treason, and tipped the headsman with the words, “Here are six guineas for you and do not hack me as you did my Lord Russell.
 I have heard you struck him four or five times; If you strike me twice, I cannot promise you not to stir.”*

 Monmouth, certainly, would have appreciated the advance that would bring the guillotine.
-Beheading by a free-swinging axe was a ghoulishly inexact procedure: bad aim, insufficient force, an untimely flinch, or the tough neck muscles of a grizzled campaigner regularly complicated the process.
+Beheading by a free-swinging axe was a ghoulishly inexact procedure: bad aim, insufficient force, an untimely flinch, or the tough neck muscles of a grizzled campaigner regularly complicated the process, often to the fury of spectators.
 Jack Ketch is sometimes reported a sadist, and sometimes a professional hangman so rarely summoned to give a nobleman the chop that he simply lacked proficiency.
 Either way, he’d been on the job for a generation by this time: his reputation for infelicity with the blade preceded him.

 As it became known that the king’s brother James had gone from Catholic sympathizer to Catholic convert, Protestants began maneuvering to keep him from inheriting the crown.
 For three years, Parliament pushed the Exclusion Bill, which would have excluded James from succession.**